GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (253).md

 **At Higher Tiers**: Each tier beyond minimum lets you either grant the attck a +1 bonus or grant it a +2 bonus for the purpose of inflicting a critical hit.

 **Critical Failure**: The conjured plasma is unstable, inflicting a a radiant attack against you and an additional attack.
 If the additional attack roll is even, its an electric attack.
 If odd, its a fire attack.
 The radiant attack gains a bonus against you equal to the spell's tier for the purpose of inflicting a critical hit.

+#### Plight of Paranoia

+**Minimum Tier**: 1

+**Casting Time**: 1 action

+**Range**: 30 yards

+**Duration**: 1 hour

+**Effect**: After a minute of time has passed since the spell was cast, the target must perform a [Prcp] save with a DV of 10 + points of spellcheck success + spell tier.
+If failed (but not critically failed), they see something out of the corner of their eye.
+This repeats every minute for the duration of the spell.
+Next time they interact with a creature, this spell is transfered to that creature.
+The spell can continue to transfer, but requires its current subject to perform a [Prcp] save (either as a result of this spell or otherwise) before it can be transfered again.
+If the spellcheck is a critical success, the spell isn't transfered but instead duplicated to that creature.

+If a creature has a critical success with their save, they no longer are subject to further saves from the spell but can still have it transfered/duplicated from themself.

+A creature affected this way can see the effects of a Habroism spell as a result of their save if it is a success (but not a critical success) and the narrator deems it is reasonable to do so.

+**At Higher Tiers**: When cast at 2nd tier or greater, for each tier beyond minimum, you may choose one of the following;
+* Afflict an additional creature within range.
+* Increase range by 3 yards
+* Increase the duration by half an hour

+**Critical Failure**: You are being watched.
+You have disadvantage on [Empy] checks and saves and counterspell checks so long as you still have spell sickness.
+You also have disadvantage on saves against illusiry effects during this time.

 #### Poison Nova